MaxiFernandezG/MaxiFernandezG/README.md

 Welcome to my repository.
 My name is Maximiliano Fernández.
 I’m from La Plata, Buenos Aires, Argentina.
 I am a mechanical engineer and I am studying a Python course to complement my knowledge in Data Science, a new world I am discovering day by day.
 I love technology and the way it help us to take the right decision, to choose better.
 It is amazing how it connects the world.
 Nowadays, I am programming in the following technologies: Python and SQL.
-My interests are Machine Learning, Deep Learning and data analysis.
+I would like to learn more and more about Machine Learning, Deep Learning, data analysis and others programming languages.
   </samp><br><br>
 <br><br>